COVID-19 pandemic in Saskatchewan: Lifting third wave restrictions

 On June 1, Premier Moe announced that the province would lift its mask mandate and gathering restrictions during Step 3 once 70% of all residents 12 and over have received at least one vaccine dose.
-On June 20, Saskatchewan entered Step 2, and the province reported that at least 70% of adults 18 and over had received at least one dose—meeting the eligibility threshold for Step 3—which was scheduled for July 11, 2021 (three weeks from June 20).
+On June 20, Saskatchewan entered Step 2, and the province reported that at least 70% of adults 18 and over had received at least one dose—meeting the eligibility threshold for Step 3—which was scheduled for July 11 2021 (three weeks from June 20).
 In addition, 69% of all residents 12 and over had received at least one vaccine dose.
 Step 3 took effect on July 11; the state of emergency was declared over, and all remaining Public Health Orders were therefore withdrawn.
 Premier Moe and Shahab held their final weekly press briefing on July 8, emphasizing that vaccination would now serve as the province's main mitigation strategy against the still-ongoing pandemic.
 They thanked residents and essential workers for their service and compliance with Public Health Orders.

 Fourth wave

-On September 16, 2021, due to the fourth wave and stalled vaccination progress, Premier Moe announced that an interim province-wide mask mandate would be reinstated effective September 17 through at least late-October, and that a proof of vaccination requirement for certain businesses would be introduced effective October 1.
+Throughout the summer, health care professionals and municipal leaders made persistent calls for a restoration of public health orders, including mask mandates, to deal with an emerging fourth wave.
+This included an August 26 letter from the province's medical health officers to the Ministry of Health.
+On September 16, 2021, due to the fourth wave and stalled vaccination progress, Premier Moe announced that an interim province-wide mask mandate would be reinstated the following day through at least late-October, and that a proof of vaccination requirement for certain businesses would be introduced, effective October 1.

 Proof of vaccination or a recent negative test from a qualified provider was required for patrons aged 12 and older of the following venues: